 We are evaluating the safety, tolerability, pharmacokinetics, pharmacodynamics and preliminary antitumor activity of KO-2806 as a monotherapy and in combination with other targeted therapies in a Phase 1 first-in-human study, which we call the FIT-001 trial.
 In October 2023, we announced that we dosed the first patient in the monotherapy portion of the FIT-001 trial.
 We expect to identify the maximum tolerated dose for KO-2806 as a monotherapy in the second half of 2024.
 In November 2023, we announced a clinical collaboration with Mirati Therapeutics, Inc., or Mirati, a wholly owned subsidiary of Bristol Myers Squibb as of January 2024, to evaluate the combination of KO-2806 and adagrasib in patients with NSCLC whose tumors have a KRAS^{G12C} mutation.
 Under the terms of the agreement, Mirati (now a Bristol Myers Squibb company) supplies us with adagrasib for the NSCLC combination cohort of the FIT-001 trial, and we sponsor the trial.
-We recently dosed the first patient in the NSCLC cohort of the study.
-On March 6, 2024, we announced that we dosed the first patient with KO-2806 in combination with cabozantinib in ccRCC.
-Enrollment in the dose escalation portion of the ccRCC cohort is ongoing.
+On March 6, 2024, we announced that we dosed the first patient with KO-2806 in combination with cabozantinib in the ccRCC cohort of the study.
+On August 8, 2024, we announced that we dosed the first patient in the NSCLC cohort of the study.
+Enrollment in the dose escalation portions of the ccRCC and NSCLC cohorts is ongoing.
+We expect to initiate one or more expansion cohorts for the combination of KO-2806 with cabozantinib in ccRCC in the first half of 2025.